SimonDaNinja/youtube_rss/README.md

 as a submodule, so make sure to run `git submodule update --init --recursive` before using YouTube\_RSS.

-The program also assumes that [Mpv](https://github.com/mpv-player/mpv) is installed in the environment.
-In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`.
+The program also assumes that [mpv](https://github.com/mpv-player/mpv) and is installed in the environment.
+In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`. [youtube-dl](https://github.com/ytdl-org) also needs to be installed (I use the latest version on their (official website)[https://youtube-dl.org/], and at the time of this writing, the version in Ubuntu seems too old to work the way this project uses it).

 For using Tor, YouTube\_RSS assumes that Tor is installed and currently running on port `9050` (which is the default for the Tor daemon anyway).
 It also requires that torsocks is installed.
+Note that while I am enthusiastic about privacy and security, I am not a professional, and may have missed something important.
+However, the surface should be relatively small, and I've taken care to get rid of DNS-leaks, etc. as well as I can.
+If you are more knowledgable than I, then I would appreciate input on how to make YouTube\_RSS more privacy preserving and secure.